60ke/web-pidstats/README.md

 # web-pidstats
-Display live process of Linux system stats (memory, CPU) in a pretty web-page, with charts and everything.
+Display live process of Linux process stats (memory, CPU) in a pretty web-page, with charts and everything.

+## First You Should Install [websocketd](https://github.com/joewalnes/websocketd)

+## Running
+./run